 Cross the border into South Africa, and relax in the hot springs at our campsite.

-Enjoy a full-day wildlife safari drive in the overland adventure vehicle in Kruger National Park.
+Enjoy a full-day wildlife safari drive in the Lando in the Kruger National Park.

 Welcome to wildlife country!
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 Search for lions, elephants, rhinos, and many other animals in one of Africa's greatest wildlife areas on a full-day wildlife safari drive.

-Witness spectacular wildlife on a wildlife safari drive in the overland adventure vehicle, or opt to upgrade to a 4x4 safari vehicle.
+Witness spectacular wildlife on a wildlife safari drive in the Lando, or opt to upgrade to a 4x4 safari vehicle.

 Enjoy a traditional dinner and local dancing in the evening.